 The employer match may include the amount of the wages and benefits/fringes paid by the employer to a worker while the worker is attending training and may also include in-kind contributions.

 Funding is provided on a reimbursable basis.
-Reimbursement for training will only be for successful completion of training.
+Reimbursement for training will only be for the successful completion of training.

 ELIGIBLE APPLICANTS AND TRAINING ACTIVITIES